 A natural, and important, model is to place probability 1/N at each data point, and zero elsewhere.
 This is sometimes called an empirical distribution.
 However, this model implies that we can only ever see the values we have already seen, which is often implausible or incovenient.
-One widely used alternative is to fit a parametric model, using maximum likelihood.
-Sometimes data doesn't really fit these models well.
-It is often better to "smooth" the empirical distribution.
-If the \mathbf{x}i have low enough dimension, we can construct a non-parametric density estimate in a straightforward way.
+We should like to "smooth" this model.
+If the \mathbf{x}i have low enough dimension, we can construct a density estimate with kernels in a straightforward way.

-Recall that a kernel function is non-negative, and has the property that $\int{-\infty}^{\infty} K(u) du = 1$.
-This means that if
+Recall that a kernel function is non-negative, and has the property that $\int{-\infty}^\infty K(u)du=1.$ This means that if